karantyagi/information-retrieval-systems/README.md

  1. cleaner : handles cleaning logic.
  2. indexer: handles indexing logic based on cleaned corpus.
- 3. retreivalmodel: implements various document retreival algorithms.
+ 3. retriever: implements various document retreival algorithms.
  4. stemmer: handles stemming task
  5. utils: general purpose functions.
- 6. evaluation: performs evaluation metrics on retreived documents for modal.
+ 6. evaluation: performs evaluation uisng metrics like Precision, Recall, MAP, MRR etc. on retreived documents for model.

 ### Compiling and Running Program

 **Creating cleaned corpus and index files.**
 - Import the project in IntelliJ or Eclipse
 - To generate the cleaned corpus, run Cleaner.java in cleaner package.
 This will generate a folder under `src/main/resources/testcollection/cleanedcorpus` folder.
 - To generate the index user Indexer.java.
-StemmedIndexer.java can be used to generate index of stemmed version of cacm corpus.
+StemmedIndexer.java can be used to generate index of stemmed version of CACM corpus.

 **Running project tasks**